hpb-htw/wikinary-eintopf/README.md

 This use-case is less common than the use-case above, but gives users more flexibility.

-To make a typed query, also result should not be a string, but be formatted in a expected type, once can use `typedQuery`, which looks like:
+To make a typed query, also result should not be a string, but be formatted in a expected type, one can use `typedQuery`, which looks like:

 ```typescript
 // Prepare as above